 In a quiet corner on a dusty shelf in the highest capital city on earth, the tip of a paintbrush moves slowly.
-The paintbrush ignores the debate that surrounds the high altitude claim ( La Paz in Bolivia claims 3650 metres to Quito's 2850, but its shared status with Sucre and its measly 2750 let's the side down.)
+The paintbrush ignores the debate that surrounds the high altitude claim ( La Paz in Bolivia claims 3650 metres to Quito’s 2850, but its shared capital status with Sucre and that city’s measly 2750, lets the side down.)

 The sort a wooden baby Jesus would wear in a conservative religious household in which such regal statuettes are common.